bruceravel/demeter/documentation/Athena/forward.rst

 Acknowledgments
 ----------------

 I have to thank Matt Newville, of course.
-Without IFEFFIT there wouldn't be an ATHENA.
+Without :demeter:`ifeffit` there wouldn't be an :demeter:`athena`.
 One afternoon over coffee, Julie Cross and Shelly Kelly lit the spark that eventually lead to the first version of this document.
 Some content of this document was inspired by a recent XAS review article :cite:ts:`KellyReview`, the first draft of which I had the pleasure of editing and the final draft of which I ended up on the author list.
-I have a huge debt of gratitude to all the folks on the IFEFFIT mailing list.
-Without the incredible support and wonderful feedback that I've received over the years, ATHENA would be a shadow of what it is today.
+I have a huge debt of gratitude to all the folks on the :demeter:`ifeffit` mailing list.
+Without the incredible support and wonderful feedback that I've received over the years, :demeter:`athena` would be a shadow of what it is today.

 The following great software tools were used to create this document: